 Connection information for the slave server.
+You may specify only one slave for this option.

 To connect to a server, it is necessary to specify connection parameters such as the user name, host name, password, and either a port or socket.
 MySQL Utilities provides a number of ways to supply this information.
 All of the methods require specifying your choice via a command-line option such as --server, --master, --slave, etc. The methods include the following in order of most secure to least secure.